stan-janssen/tinyxmpp/README.md

 loop.run_forever()

 ```
 ## License

-This project is made available under the Apache 2.0 License.
+TinyXMPP is made available under the Apache 2.0 license.

+## Development

+You can follow the development of TinyXMPP on [GitHub](https://github.com/stan-janssen/tinysasl).

-## Contruibu
+## Contributing

+To contribute to TinyXMPP, please open an issue on our [GitHub issue tracker](https://github.com/stan-janssen/tinysasl/issues) and/or leave a Pull Request.
+Thanks!